 DO: Use gentle cleaning tools.
 The softer and gentler the cleaning tools the better, and we actually like the idea of using a Swiffer.
 The only thing you have to be concerned about is its ability to saturate the floor during the cleaning process.
 Pro tip: if it does, you can go back over the area with a towel until it’s dry rather than using multiple Swiffer pads.

-DO: Use cleaners approved for prefinished hardwood.
+DO: Use cleaners approved for prefinished hardwood floors.
 You can use Bona, Shaw, Mohawk, Armstrong, etc. – anything that comes in a spray bottle and that has an evaporative quality.
 These are readily available at Walmart, Lowes, Home Depot, and many local grocery stores.

 DO: Keep a steady temperature.
 Dramatic swings in temperature cause the wood to expand and contract.
 Sudden or drastic changes can cause cracks in the wood that are permanent.

-To learn more about the benefits of installing hardwood in your home, contact Hearthwood Flooring today by calling 888.415.9496.
+To learn more about the benefits of installing engineered hardwood flooring in your home, contact Hearthwood Flooring today by calling 888.415.9496.